Here are a few of the terms youʼll encounter as you grow Americaʼs favorite vegetable.

 A tomato variety bred to combine the desirable qualities (color, taste, disease resistance, etc.) found in the parents.
 Early Girl, Better Boy and Sungold, the worldʼs favorite tomato, are a few examples.
 As it is not yet stabilized, seed saved from a hybrid is not guaranteed to produce the same tomato if planted out in future seasons.
 Hybrids often suffer from the “cardboard-tasting tomato in January” reality or reputation but when a) grown in your home garden, b) grown correctly and c) picked when itʼs ultimately ripe, most will provide thrilling tomato taste.

 While there are several different kinds of heirloom classifications the quality common to all heirloom varieties is that they are open-pollinated.
 Properly saved seed from these plants will produce the same tomato in future seasons.
 Though some are modern, others have been around for hundreds of years and have truly been handed down from generation to generation.
-(Mortgage Lifter, Green Zebra, Black Krim, Giant Syrian)
+(Mortgage Lifter Opalka, Black Krim, Giant Syrian)

 Determinate (D or DET)